How to run a successful social media campaign in 4 easy steps: Step 1

 Researching Multiple Social Channels

 Before you can go live with your campaign, you need to decide which social networks to use.
 There are over 60 different social channels you can run your campaign on, be selective with the social channels you choose based on your campaign objectives.
 Even a good social media agency will be selective and will not run a campaign on every single social platform.
-Stay tuned for our blog on selecting the right social channels for your campaign for an overview of all the main social channels and their uses.
+Check out our blog on selecting the right social channels for your campaign for an overview of all the main social channels and their uses.

 Determining your Social Media Campaign Budget